Edinburgh-Genome-Foundry/Sequeduct_Methyl/README.md

 ### Run

-Sequeduct Methyl requires four inpur files in total.
+Sequeduct Methyl requires four input files in total.
 The `pod5_dir` and GenBank-format reference file from the `demo` directory should be downloaded in a directory you wish to run the pipeline from.
 Additionally, download the `sample_sheet.csv` and `param_sheet.csv` from the `examples` directory, and then the following can be run:

 ```bash
 nextflow run edinburgh-genome-foundry/Sequeduct_Methyl -r main -entry analysis \